minio/docs/source/operations/external-iam/configure-openid-external-identity-management.rst

 .. cond:: k8s

    - Configuring a MinIO Tenant to use an external OIDC provider.
-   - Accessing the Tenant Console using AD/LDAP Credentials.
+   - Accessing the Tenant Console using OIDC Credentials.
    - Using the MinIO ``AssumeRoleWithWebIdentity`` Security Token Service (STS) API to generate temporary credentials for use by applications.

 .. cond:: linux or container or macos or windows